treefood/light-switch-ui/README.md

 The Hue Bridge Developer documentation states that you should limit the commands being sent to the bridge.
 They recommend that there should be no more than 10 commands sent per second for a light and no more than 1 command per second for a group/room.
 To accomodate for these guidelines, while changing the brightness of a bulb, the UI will only check for the updated value once every quarter second and update the brightness.
 Additionally, the UI only updates the light states every 15 seconds.

 ## Tranferring Contents to your Raspberry Pi
 Use a software like Filezilla to perform an SFTP session to your RPi.
 Be sure that after you build the application, you compress the built files only into a single tarball.
 Then transfer that tarball to the Raspberry Pi.
 This ensures that all contents of the application are transferred correctly and also increases the speed of the transfer.
 Linux has a native command to extract tarballs.
 Use that to extract the contents.
 You can then navigate to the extracted content and execute the GUI by running `./light-switch-ui`
+> Be sure to grant all permissions to the application's executable (light-switch-ui). ex: chmod 777 light-switch-ui That will enable the application to open on startup.